ascend4/ascend4/DER.md

 Near term:

-1. decide whether to expose convenience `METHOD`s for advanced QRSlv-based initialization exploration
-2. add more explicit initialization-mode solves outside integrator startup and define the expected user workflow there
+1. continue documenting and testing explicit steady-state versus initialization-mode workflows with small example models
-3. continue broadening `INITIAL` coverage only where it adds semantic value, not just more variants of already-covered startup cases
+2. continue broadening `INITIAL` coverage only where it adds semantic value, not just more variants of already-covered startup cases
+3. move on to `pre(x)` / `REINIT` / hybrid-event semantics once the example
+   workflows feel stable

 After that: